Simultaneous localization and mapping: Algorithms

-Statistical techniques used to approximate the above equations include Kalman filters and particle filters.
+Statistical techniques used to approximate the above equations include Kalman filters and particle filters (the algorithm behind Monte Carlo Localization).
 They provide an estimation of the posterior probability distribution for the pose of the robot and for the parameters of the map.
 Methods which conservatively approximate the above model using covariance intersection are able to avoid reliance on statistical independence assumptions to reduce algorithmic complexity for large-scale applications.
 Other approximation methods achieve improved computational efficiency by using simple bounded-region representations of uncertainty.

 Set-membership techniques are mainly based on interval constraint propagation.

 They provide a set which encloses the pose of the robot and a set approximation of the map.
 Bundle adjustment, and more generally maximum a posteriori estimation (MAP), is another popular technique for SLAM using image data, which jointly estimates poses and landmark positions, increasing map fidelity, and is used in commercialized SLAM systems such as Google's ARCore which replaces their prior augmented reality computing platform named Tango, formerly Project Tango.
 MAP estimators compute the most likely explanation of the robot poses and the map given the sensor data, rather than trying to estimate the entire posterior probability.

 New SLAM algorithms remain an active research area, and are often driven by differing requirements and assumptions about the types of maps, sensors and models as detailed below.
 Many SLAM systems can be viewed as combinations of choices from each of these aspects.